-Our adopted symbol is that of a pineapple which stands for hospitality.
-We are truly happy that you are here.
+Our adopted symbol is a pineapple which stands for hospitality.
+We are truly happy that you are here!

 The history of Crown Heights begins on June 5, 1907 when the Secretary of the Interior at the General Land Office in Guthrie granted a Preference Right Lease to Mr. Joseph Johnston, who owned the land for approximately nine years.
 In 1916 Mr. Johnston transferred his right to the Oklahoma City Golf and Country Club.